 Kids will love these Christmas themed Free Cutting Worksheets for Fine Motor Skills PDF.
 I needed to make strips that ranged between easy (thicker lines to cut) to a bit more challenging lines and thickness.
-Preschoolers will love to pretend play as they carve their pumpkins by cutting these strips.
+Preschoolers will love to pretend play as they cut the Christmas tree trunks by cutting these strips.
 These would make a great addition to a cutting exercises for fine motor skills independent tub.

 I love sharing all things fine motor on this page right here.
 See over 50+ free activities and printables for developing pincer grasp skills here.

 Cutting exercises for fine motor skills

 These strips are easy to setup.
 They range between easy strips with thicker lines to a bit more challenging, thinner lines.

 The way to use these is to have the thicker lines to start with when kids are learning to use their scissors, then move onto the harder more challenging lines.

 Why are cutting skills important?

 It builds fine motor skills and hand strength.
 Opening and closing scissors help children build up those muscles in their hands which in turn help them write better, draw, handwriting, use cutlery, having a better grasp on things and more.